cwinters/korra/README.md

 polls, until the first of:

 * we've polled five times, or
-* we get a 200 status
+* we get a status between 200 and 299

 So say we've got a `GET` that will return a `204` until our resource is fully baked, at which point it will return a `200`.
 To poll for that at a two-second